cheriangeorge/java-course/Week2.md

 | char  | 2  |
 | boolean  | 1  |

+   - The sizes are in pairs
+      - boolean and byte are 1 byte
+      - short and char are 2 bytes
+      - int and float are 4 bytes
+      - double and long are 8 bytes

 * **Declarations, assigning values**
   - We declare variables before we use them